 Yet, if we accept that Vt did not truly increase, it is still entirely possible that the reduction in breathing work lessened VCO2 and therefore assisted the fall in PaCO2.
 On average, ‘work of breathing’, esophageal pressure-time product and esophageal pressure variation all fell by roughly 50%.
-This isn’t surprising as they are conceptually and mathematically coupled.
+This isn’t surprising as they are conceptually and mathematically coupled [N.B. for more details on specific differences between respiratory work and effort, please see this post].
 If we consider a normal work of breathing [WOB] to be 0.3 to 0.6 Joules/Litre, the patients at hand demonstrated a WOB at baseline of 0.8 J/L which fell to 0.5 J/L at 60 L/min NHF*

 [*note, I calculated Joules/L by multiplying the patients’ ‘WOB’ in J/min by the inverse of their minute ventilation; technically, ‘work’ is the amount of energy required to move something over a distance.
 Importantly, the authors reported 'work of breathing' in Joules per time, which is actually ‘power’ – measured in Watts].